 COPPA has been in the news often recently.
-There have been several unpleasant outcomes for companies, like Path, that violated COPPA, and the FTC has made clear that COPPA enforcement continues to be a top priority.
+There have been several unpleasant outcomes for companies, like Path, that violated COPPA advertising policy, and the FTC has made clear that COPPA enforcement continues to be a top priority.
 For the most part, though, the online advertising industry has escaped largely unscathed.

 On July 1, 2013, however, COPPA will see its biggest changes in over a decade.
 The FTC has issued expansive new rules that broaden COPPA’s scope and update its parental notice requirements.
 The new rules specifically take aim at “plug ins” and ad networks.
 Consequently, it’s time for online advertisers and publishers to review their privacy policies and practices.

 So what should you do?
 We’ll get to that.
 But first, here’s the current rule (emphasis added by me):

 “It shall be unlawful for any operator of a website or online service directed to children, or any operator that has actual knowledge that it is collecting or maintaining personal information from a child, to collect personal information from a child in a manner that violates the regulations…”

 There are a couple of key points here.
 First, under the current rule an “operator” is any commercial website or online service that collects personal information from its users or visitors.
 Web sites that integrate with ad networks and plug-ins do not clearly fall within this definition.